jwellman1307/State-of-Dissent-DevLog/README.md

 Days advance when the player chooses to sleep.

 ### Work and Income System
-Players can interact with a workplace terminal to complete a work shift and earn money.
+Players can interact with a workplace terminal to complete a work shift advancing the day and earning money.

 Pay varies depending on the time the player arrives for their shift.

 ### Stress System
 Player actions such as running or working increase stress.

 High stress represents the physical and mental toll of daily life.
+Too much stress will decrease morale.
+Very little to no stress will increase morale.

 ### Morale System
 Morale represents the player's emotional wellbeing.